 Phil’s Art Direction: Are you SURE Bradbury is sufficiently recognisable enough to appear on his own book covers?
 Well, jazz it up a bit; he looks a bit plain.

-Tagged with: evil book • explosion • font problems • Good Show Sir • Ray Bradbury • unknown artist • William Morrow Books • wtf
+Tagged with: author on front cover • books on the covers of books • evil book • explosion • font problems • Good Show Sir • monument • Ray Bradbury • suits you • unknown artist • William Morrow Books • wtf

 The man who said:

 “Lets get Bradbury on there with an exploding book.”

 I salute you!
 Good Show Sir… good show!

 Paris is always primary when Rays in town.
 Has he ever presented countdown?